project-everest/vale/doc/rtd/grammar.rst

 Some elements of the Vale grammar may be annotated with *attributes* that supply additional information to Vale or to the verification language.
-Currently, attributes are only supported in the following places:
+Currently, attributes are only supported in the following places and on verbatim blocks:

 +----------------------------------------------------------+-----------------------------------------------------------+
 | Grammar (attributes)                                     | Examples and notes                                        |